rcaproni/bttf_clock/README.md

 - Display order: I changed the order of the displays to adapt to Brazillian time format: DD:MM YYYY AM/PM HH:MM
 - ESP32 board: Original project used an ESP32 Mini.
 I didn't found it in my local shop so I used a NodeMcu 3.0 instead.
 The pan was to use the same firmware, but I did many changes at the end.
-- Internal RTC: As there is an webserver, time cn be congifured in it and the RTC takes care of it.
+- Internal RTC: As there is an webserver, time can be congifured in it and the RTC takes care of it.
 The RTC module has a battery to maintain the correct time.

   ![Alt text](images/display_case.jpg?raw=true "Title")

-- Added blind led to avoid sync problems.
+- Added A sacrificial pixel to the led string. https://hackaday.com/2017/01/20/cheating-at-5v-ws2812-control-to-use-a-3-3v-data-line/

   ![Alt text](images/led_case.jpg?raw=true "Title")

 - Webserver: The original rpoject used a NTP client to syn the time over internet.
 I ended up implementing an webserver with many configurations for the clock and did not use the NTP.
+Webserver based in Kris Kasprzak code https://github.com/KrisKasprzak/ESP32_WebPage

 ![Alt text](images/webserver.png?raw=true "Title")